-- Cut cauliflower into small florets.
-Add to the bowl of a food processor with the garlic cloves, in batches.
-Pulse to create a fine rice, almost paste like consistency with the cauliflower.
+- Add the cauliflower florets to the bowl of a food processor with the garlic cloves, in batches.
+Pulse to create fine rice, almost paste-like consistency with the cauliflower.

-- Transfer the cauliflower mix to a large bowl and mix the fat, the seasonings and the psyllium husk until well combined.
+- Transfer the cauliflower mixture to a large bowl and mix the fat, the seasonings, and the psyllium husk until well combined.
 Add in the eggs and mix thoroughly.

-- Use a 6-cup glass baking dish and add half of the cauliflower dough to it.
-Use a spatula to spread it out and flatten to the bottom of the dish.
+- Use a 6-cup (1.5 liters) baking dish and add half of the cauliflower dough to it.
+Use a spatula to spread it out and flatten it to the bottom of the dish.

 - Bake for 40 minutes or until golden brown.
 Remove from the oven, and cut into pieces.
 Serve hot!